 - Balance and joint position sense

 Patients may need to keep up the strengthening, flexibility and joint position sense exercise programme over the long term.
-Corrective orthotics may also be appropriate as on-going treatment.
+Corrective orthotics may also be appropriate as an on-going treatment.

 Surgery for Patellofemoral Pain Syndrome